Chillax-ORG/chillaxdocs/Writerside/topics/Installation-guide.md

 ## Installing C H I L L A X

-In this section we will show you how to install everything that is necessary to get started with Chillax, as well as give a few starting points to customize it to your likings.
+In this section we will show you how to install everything that is necessary to get started with %chillax%, as well as give a few starting points to customize it to your likings.

 ### Installation instructions for BetterDiscord {switcher-key="BetterDiscord"}